Drug Interactions between aspirin and Zytiga

 This report displays the potential drug interactions for the following 2 drugs:

 Interactions between your drugs

-There were no interactions found in our database between aspirin and Zytiga - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between aspirin and Zytiga.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Aspirin is in the following drug classes: platelet aggregation inhibitors, salicylates.

 Aspirin is used to treat the following conditions: